MicrosoftDocs/Advertising/advertising/bingads-13/bulk-service/campaign.md

 If you use the "Commission" bid strategy type, then you can optionally include the [Bid Strategy Commission](#bidstrategycommission) field.

-If you use the "CostPerSale" bid strategy type, then you can optionally include the [Bid Strategy CostPerSale](#bidstrategycostpersale) field.
+If you use the "TargetCostPerSale" bid strategy type, then you can optionally include the [Bid Strategy TargetCostPerSale](#bidstrategytargetcostpersale) field.

 If you use the "ManualCpc" bid strategy type, then you can optionally include the [Bid Strategy ManualCpc](#bidstrategymanualcpc) field.